sd1p/Work-India/readme.md

 ## How concurrecy is handled?

 1. I have used row level locking for each booking transaction.
-2. I have used a queue to handle the booking requests, queue is processed one by one.
+2. I have used a queue to handle the booking requests, queue processes one request at a time.